Reward Collapse in Aligning Large Language Models: Introduction

 \section{Introduction}

-A cornerstone of the recent remarkable advancements in the capabilities of large language models (LLMs) like ChatGPT and GPT-4 is the integration of human feedback~\cite{ouyang2022training,openai2023gpt}.
-The approach to leveraging human feedback often begins with the training of a reward model that encapsulates human preferences, values, and ethical considerations~\cite{christiano2017deep,ibarz2018reward, bahdanau2018learning,ziegler2019fine,ganguli2022red}.
+A cornerstone of the recent remarkable advancements in the capabilities of large language models (LLMs) like ChatGPT and GPT-4 is the integration of human feedback~(\citep{ouyang2022training,openai2023gpt}).
+The approach to leveraging human feedback often begins with the training of a reward model that encapsulates human preferences, values, and ethical considerations~(\citep{christiano2017deep,ibarz2018reward, bahdanau2018learning,ziegler2019fine,ganguli2022red}).
 This is followed by the fine-tuning of the LLMs using reinforcement learning, guided by the reward model.
 This process, often referred to as reinforcement learning from human feedback (RLHF), has proven effective in aligning LLMs with human intent, substantially enriching the quality of human interaction.

-However, developing an effective reward model based on human preferences is challenging~\citep{bai2022constitutional,liu2023chain,sun2023principle}.
+However, developing an effective reward model based on human preferences is challenging~(\citep{bai2022constitutional,liu2023chain,sun2023principle}).
 A notable difficulty arises when a human labeler struggles to give a quantitative score to a response/completion for a specific prompt.
-Instead, it is much easier for humans to make pairwise comparisons between completions in terms of their quality, which is indeed employed in the development of InstructGPT~\cite{ouyang2022training}.
-Specifically, a human labeler is presented with several completions generated by the LLMs for the same prompt and arranges the responses from the highest to lowest perceived quality.\footnote{Through private communication, \cite{ouyang2022training} required human labelers to utilize a drag-and-drop interface to construct \textit{consistent} rankings from pairwise comparisons.} A neural network is then trained to obtain a reward model that assigns rewards to the responses in an attempt to align as closely as possible with human preferences in the form of \textit{rankings}.
+Instead, it is much easier for humans to make pairwise comparisons between completions in terms of their quality, which is indeed employed in the development of InstructGPT~(\citep{ouyang2022training}).
+Explicitly, a human labeler is presented with several completions generated by the LLMs for the same prompt and arranges the responses from the highest to lowest perceived quality.\footnote{In slightly more detail, \cite{ouyang2022training} required human labelers to utilize a drag-and-drop interface to construct \textit{consistent} rankings from pairwise comparisons.} A neural network is then trained to obtain a reward model that assigns rewards to the responses in an attempt to align as closely as possible with human preferences in the form of \textit{rankings}.